openstack-archive/fuel-plugin-contrail/doc/source/using_network_templates.rst

     .. image:: images/conf-interfaces2.png

 #.
-Next we need to set gateway for private network.
+Next, we need to set gateway for the private network.
     Here is how to do it with Fuel CLI:

     *   Login with ssh to Fuel master node.